PSD2

 The European Commission published proposals for PSD3 and a new Payment Services Regulation (PSR) in 2023.
 The PSR would convert key PSD2 provisions into directly applicable EU regulation (removing national transposition variations), while PSD3 would update the directive for remaining areas.
 As of 2025, these remain in legislative process.

-For operators building global payment products, PSD2 compliance is non-negotiable for EU exposure.
-The SCA technical stack — 3DS2 integration, exemption engine, soft-decline handling — must be maintained as distinct infrastructure from the APAC stack, which operates under different authentication norms.
+For operators building global payment products, the SCA technical stack — 3DS2 integration, exemption engine, soft-decline handling — is specific to EU/UK exposure and must be maintained separately from authentication approaches in other regions.

 Operational Impact for PSPs